 How many hours a day should you wear hearing aids?It depends.
 For those new to hearing aids, it can be an overwhelming process at first to retrain your brain to process auditory information that it hasn’t heard in a long time.
 Therefore taking the time to transition with an adjustment period will be key to successfully wearing hearing aids, eventually all day long, and avoid the frustration, keeping them in their case or in the drawer at home.

 TrialsWhen you trial hearing aids, there is no obligation to purchase.
-However, a fee for clinical time will apply and any cost for non-returnable custom ear moulds for Receiver-In-Canal or Behind-The-Ear hearing aids.
+However, a fee for clinical time will apply, and any cost for non-returnable custom ear moulds for Receiver-In-Canal or Behind-The-Ear hearing aids may apply.
 We will advise you of this prior to commencing your hearing aid trial.

 Our ProcessOur process involves a detailed assessment of your hearing loss and individual hearing needs.
-We consider your dexterity and visual ability, both of which may become less than perfect with age.
+We take into account your manual dexterity and visual ability, both of which may become less than perfect with age.
 Then there is the precise fitting of the hearing aid.
 We will make sure that it is physically comfortable and helping you to hear better in a variety of different listening situations and environments.

 Cost of Hearings AidsAll hearing aids are not created equal.
 Prices for hearing aids differ and are generally determined by the different features and benefits that each hearing aid brand and model provides.
-A hearing aid can cost upwards of $1800 (one side only) and is dependent on the sound quality, features and level of personalisation you need or require.
-As a rule of thumb, newer models and technologies are priced higher than older models.
+A hearing aid can cost upwards of $1800 (one side only) and will be dependent on the technology level, sound quality, features and level of personalisation you need or require.
+As a rule of thumb, newer models and latest technologies are priced higher than older models.